coderefinery/social-coding/content/licensing.md

 cakes"](https://cicero.xyz/v3/remark/0.14.0/github.com/coderefinery/social-coding/main/licensing-and-cakes.md/).

-## Licencing and ownership
+## Licensing and ownership

 **Who can decide about or change a license?**
-- The copyright holder
+- The copyright holder if a separate "Contributor License Agreement" is signed.
+Otherwise copyright holder provided they secure express consent from all the contributors.

 **Who owns the copyright for software you write?**
 - **Intellectual property depends on the country and the employer!**